namine92/namine92.github.io/content/ios/v3/tutorials/locationsourcespeoplelocationsource.md

 ---
-title: Creating your own Location Source - Part 1
+title: Creating your own Location Sources - Part 1
 ---

-> Note!
-This document describes a pre-release feature.
-We reserve the right to change this feature and the corresponding interfaces without further notice.
-Any mentioned SDK versions are not intended for production use.

 In this tutorial we will show how you can build a custom Location Source, representing locations of people.
 The people locations will be served from a mocked list in the source and displayed on a map in a view controller.